seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 *\[Aside]*
 / Two truths are told,
 As happy prologues to the swelling act
-Of the imperial theme.--I thank you, gentle sir.
+Of the imperial theme.--I thank you, gentlemen.

 *\[Aside]*
 Cannot be ill, cannot be good: if ill,